yingshaoxo/yingshaoxo_alpine_x86_system/README.md

     }
     ```

 5. you can change the `40_custom` based on `/boot/grub/grub.cfg`, I just did a copy and modify from "Unknown Linux distribution" boot menu.
-You just have to make sure the partiton position is right.
+You just have to make sure the disk partiton position and uuid is right. (use `blkid` to see uuid of partitions)
 6. after the modification, run `sudo update-grub`, it will update the real boot menu.
-(Sometimes you should also run `sudo grub-install /dev/xx`.)
+(Sometimes you should also run `sudo grub-install /dev/xx` for all of your disks.)

 > alpine says their system support new boot method, for example EFI, but I don't know how to config it: https://wiki.alpinelinux.org/wiki/Bootloaders